 Regarding the latter, any links you include will display over the cover image of your channel page.
 For this reason, it’s best to add your website URL, as well as other social links.
 And since you can customize the link title, we recommend using

-3. Include channel keywords
+3. Include travel keywords for YouTube